-Chinese courier ZTO sued for "untrue statements" in $1.4 billion U.S. IPO
+Chinese courier ZTO sued for 'untrue statements' in $1.4 billion U.S. IPO

 The case is City of Birmingham Retirement and Relief System v.
 ZTO Express (Cayman) Inc., 01-cv-2017-902004.00, Circuit Court of Jefferson County, Alabama (Birmingham).

-Reporting by Brenda Goh in SHANGHAI, additional Reporting by Julie Zhu and Elzio Barreto in HONG KONG
+Reporting by Brenda Goh in SHANGHAI; Additional reporting by Julie Zhu and Elzio Barreto in HONG KONG; Editing by Clarence Fernandez and Mark Potter